nvaidya1/Documentation/README.md

 ## Step By Step Installation of CloudWatch Agent on EC2 and OnPrem Instances:

 ### Step 1.
-Create IAM Role for the EC2 to access CloudWatch and AWS Systems Manager Parameter Store
+Create IAM Role for EC2 to access CloudWatch and AWS SSM Parameter Store:

 Create IAM role with name CloudWatchAgentServerRole (or another name that you prefer) for EC2 and select following policies:
   * **CloudWatchAgentServerPolicy** for access to CloudWatch service